 - Respect as a human being.
-This refers to respecting dignity of teachers as a human being. - Respect as a guide, as an individual with more exposure and as a person knowing the big picture in the era of knowledge explosion. - o Respect as a co-learner - Respect as an individual acting within the school in the best interest of the learners. - Respect as a responsible individual acting within the school in the best interest of the learners and the community in general.
+This refers to respecting dignity of teachers as a human being. - Respect as a guide, as an individual with more exposure and as a person knowing the big picture in the era of knowledge explosion.

+Respect as a co-learner

+Respect as an individual acting within the school in the best interest of the learners.